ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### OBJ_ID

 This is the ID of the object for which the privilege has been granted.
-It corresponds to target object ID saved in the appropriate meta table one on one.
+It corresponds with one, and only one, target object ID saved in the appropriate meta table.

 If the target object is a table, view or sequence, it is mapped to a TABLE_ID in the SYS_TABLES_ meta table, whereas if it is a stored procedure or stored function, it is mapped to a PROC_OID in the SYS_PROCEDURES_ meta table.

 ##### OBJ_TYPE

-Followings are the type of the object related to the privilege.
+This is the type of the object related to the privilege.

 - A: Stored package
 - D: Directory